brnhaze/SQL_Project/QA.md

 ### Conclusion:
 - Fifth character must be a either GGOE('W', 'Y', 'G', 'N', 'Y', 'A') or a without GGOE
 - unsure what to format the 5th character to, remove 5th letter/digit, remove all letters, change entire format and assign new?

+## Example: Comparing all products using two different methods
 - some have duplicate values (e.g., "9180751") so cannot remove letter sequences bc productsku can be associated to different orders

+### Query 1

+	SELECT ass.productsku, ass.v2productname, p.name, p.sku, sbs.productsku, sr.name, sr.productsku
+	FROM all_sessions AS ass
+	JOIN products AS p USING(id)
+	JOIN sales_by_sku AS sbs USING(id)
+	JOIN sales_report AS sr USING(id)

+	SELECT ass.productsku, ass.v2productname
+	FROM all_sessions AS ass
+	UNION ALL
+	SELECT p.name, p.sku
+	FROM products AS p
+	UNION ALL
+	SELECT sbs.productsku, NULL
+	FROM sales_by_sku AS sbs
+	UNION ALL
+	SELECT sr.name, sr.productsku
+	FROM sales_report AS sr;

+### Query 2

+	SELECT * FROM all_sessions

+	SELECT fullvisitorid, city, country, currencycode
+	FROM all_sessions
+	WHERE fullvisitorid = 9087906

+	UPDATE all_sessions
+	SET country = 'USA'
+	WHERE fullvisitorid = 9087906

+d